Skip to content

 Step 1: Capture and Data Extraction

 Upon receipt โ€” via email, supplier portal, EDI, or structured e-invoicing channel โ€” the invoice is processed by an AI-enhanced OCR engine.
-The system automatically extracts structured data: invoice number, supplier registration details, net and gross amounts, VAT rate, bank details, and payment terms.
+The system automatically extracts structured data: invoice number, supplier registration details, net and gross amounts, GST/HST rate, bank details, and payment terms.
 Intelligent Document Processing (IDP) goes beyond traditional OCR by classifying and validating invoice content, handling non-standard formats and handwritten documents.

 Step 2: Validation and Three-Way Matching